 It also benefits from one of the world’s best Boeing 787 business class seats: a spacious ‘business suite’ with plenty of room to spread out your work en route plus a 16-inch HD screen.

-The Boeing 787’s cabin technology helps mitigate the effects of jetlag through lower effective altitude, higher humidity and cleaner filtered air, while Qantas has partnered with chef Neil Perry and Sydney University to develop a special inflight menu of nourishing metabolism-friendly ‘wellness’ meals.
+The Boeing 787’s cabin technology also helps mitigate the effects of jetlag through lower effective altitude, higher humidity and cleaner filtered air.

-With one of Emirates’ double-decker Airbus A380s featuring on the flagship NZ service, well-heeled passengers can find a haven in the superjumbo’s private first class suites.
+Featuring one of Emirates’ double-decker Airbus A380s, well-heeled passengers can find a haven in the superjumbo’s private first class suites.

 Emirates was among the pioneers of first class A380 cabins with sliding doors, and the first to add showers – two of them, exclusive to the 14 first class suites – for a quick freshen-up before landing.

 Combine this with a ‘dine on demand’ menu and there’s little reason to venture our of this rarefied realm.